liangjin2007/LearningArea/DynamicDeformables.md

-## deformation function and deformation energy function
+## Deformation function and Deformation energy function

 - A deformation can be represented by φ(x) : x -> x,     R3 to R3.